 Doubleverify Holdings, Inc. (DV) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., June 17, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DoubleVerify Holdings, Inc. ("DoubleVerify" or the "Company") (NYSE: DV ).
+LOS ANGELES, June 20, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to DoubleVerify Holdings, Inc. ("DoubleVerify" or the "Company") (NYSE: DV ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DOUBLEVERIFY HOLDINGS, INC. (DV), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?